 Grieving Over the Deep Loss In Your Life

 There’s nothing weak about grieving.
 When you express tears of sorrow, share memories, and talk through your feelings, you can start to see hope again.
 Talking about your pain is something you must do.
 You cannot grieve your losses alone.
 You must find someone you can trust, such as a pastor, counselor, therapist, friend, or an adult friend.
-Remember TheHopeLine® is open 24/7 for private one-on-one chat.
+Remember, TheHopeLine is available for private one-on-one chat.

 My parents got divorced when I was two.
 I’m thirteen now and I have to go through their horrible parenting.
 But as long as you have someone on your side to talk to, then you’ll find out that it’s not your fault and you’ll grow out of your pain.-Meagan

 God wants to use the people in your life to bring you comfort in your times of sorrow.
 You might even consider writing a letter to God, expressing your sadness.
 God knows your heartache and wants to help you.